azhana25/airplaneRAG/README.md

 # airplaneRAG
-Project for Catalyst.
-Students are to capture appropriate meta data, test their comments and run IR.
+This was an educational workshop for Catalyst.  https://sciencehouse.ncsu.edu/studentprograms/catalyst/  Students are to capture appropriate meta data, test their comments and run a basic RAG.